FarahTasnurMeem/Password-Cracking-Techniques/README.md

 especifies MD5 hashes, `-a e` specifies a dictionary attack, and `-` specifies the output file.

 3. View the Cracked Passwords:
-Once Hashcat finishes, view the cracked passwords in `cracked_passwords.txt`.
+Once Hashcat finishes, view the cracked passwords in `cracked_password.txt`.

-cat cracked_passwords.txt